gradle/gradle/design-docs/managed-component-model.md

 * Change implementation of `components` node to eagerly create a `source` child node for each element node, with the object returned by `componentSpec.sources`
 * `components.«name».source` is projected using the unmanaged projection (i.e. it is opaque)
 * Use `.all()` hook of component's source set container to create the child nodes of the `source` node as unmanaged node, based on type of the source set given to the origin create() method
+* Change all removal type operations of `«component».source` to throw `UnsupportedOperationException`

 #### Test Coverage